 How to Keep Flower Pots With Holes On Sides From Making A Mess?

-A drainage saucer will collect excess water so you can consider placing your container on one.
+- Use a Drainage Saucer – A drainage saucer will collect excess water, so you can consider placing your container on one.
 Check out our recommended water catchers here.

-On your drainage saucer, add a layer of gravel, pebbles, or sand.
-They will allow the pot to drain more freely and reduces its chances of ending up with standing in water.
+- Pebbles, Gravel, or Sand – Add a layer of gravel, pebbles, or sand to your drainage saucer.
+They will allow the pot to drain more freely and reduce its chances of standing in water.

 - Generally, small-sized openings naturally help block the loss of potting soil.

-Flower pots with holes in sides or if you like, terracotta pots with side holes will give you plants exceptional drainage and aeration.
+Flower pots with holes in the sides or, if you like, terracotta pots with side holes will give you plants exceptional drainage and aeration.

 They are therefore worthwhile options for any gardener.

-In this post, I have shared with you some of the available flower pots with holes in sides.
+I have shared some of the available flower pots with holes in the sides in this post.

 I hope this will benefit your plants moving forward.